winterdharma/DharmaPearls/01_agama/dirgha/DA_5.md

 3\.
 The Buddha had emerged from his quiet abode and was walking back and forth up in the meeting hall, and Vāsiṣṭha saw him while out walking.
 He quickly went to Bhāradvāja and said to him, “Did you know?
 The Tathāgata has emerged from his quiet abode, and he’s walking about up in the meeting hall!
 We could go together and pay the Bhagavān a visit.
 Perhaps we could hear a teaching from the Tathāgata!”
 When he heard this, Bhāradvāja went with Vāsiṣṭha to visit the Buddha.
 They bowed their heads at his feet and then walked alongside the Buddha.
 {:#p3}

 4\.
-The Bhagavān then asked Vāsiṣṭha , “Didn’t the two of you abandon the priest caste and leave home to cultivate the path with firm faith in my teaching?”
+The Bhagavān then asked Vāsiṣṭha, “Didn’t the two of you abandon the priest caste and leave home to cultivate the path with firm faith in my teaching?”
 {:#p4}

 He replied, “So it is!”